cgrates/cgrates/docs/importing.rst

 Data importing
 =============

+For importing the data into CGRateS database we are using cvs files.
+The import process can be started as many times it is desired with one ore more csv files and the existing values are overwritten.
+If the -flush option is used then the database is cleaned before importing.For more details see the cgr-loader tool from the tutorial chapter.

+The rest of this section we will describe the content of every csv files.

 Rates profile
 --------------

+The rates profile describes the prices to be applied for various calls to various destinations in various time frames.
+When a call is made the CGRateS system will locate the rates to be applied to the call using the rating profiles.

 +------------+-----+-----------+-------------+----------------------+----------------+----------------------+
 | Tenant     | TOR | Direction | Subject     | RatesFallbackSubject | RatesTimingTag | ActivationTime       |